2020 IAHE Home Educators’ Convention Featured Speaker

 Teaching the Classics from Seuss to Socrates: Literary Analysis for Everyone

 Does the subject of literature seem like a mystery?
-Are you a loss about how to understand it yourself, much less teach it to your kids?
+Are you at a loss about how to understand it yourself, much less teach it to your kids?
 This inspiring lecture demonstrates that everything you need to know about understanding and teaching literature is present in your second grader’s bedtime story.
 Adam reads a classics children’s story out loud and then leads the audience into a discussion of eternal literary themes.
 Along the way, he shows how you can do the same at home by following five simple steps.
 Your literature curriculum – to say nothing of family story time – will come alive automatically.
 You’ll never put the kids to bed the same way again!

 Raising a Worldview Detective: Three Steps to Thinking Critically About Books, Movies and More